Vangelis

-Evangelos Odysseas Papathanassiou (Ευάγγελος Οδυσσέας Παπαθανασίου, /el/; 29 March 1943 – 17 May 2022), known professionally as Vangelis (/væŋˈɡɛlᵻs/ vang-GHEL-iss; Βαγγέλης, /el/), was a Greek musician, composer, and producer of electronic, progressive, ambient, and classical orchestral music.
-He composed the Academy Award-winning score to Chariots of Fire (1981), as well as scores for the films Blade Runner (1982), Missing (1982), Antarctica (1983), The Bounty (1984), 1492: Conquest of Paradise (1992), and Alexander (2004), and the 1980 PBS documentary series Cosmos: A Personal Voyage by Carl Sagan.
+Evangelos Odysseas Papathanassiou (Ευάγγελος Οδυσσέας Παπαθανασίου, /el/; 29 March 1943 – 17 May 2022), mainly known professionally as Vangelis (/væŋˈɡɛlᵻs/ vang-GHEL-iss; Βαγγέλης, /el/; also credited as Vangelis Papathanassiou), was a Greek composer, arranger, performer and record producer.
+He released material of wide musical genres such as electronic music, progressive rock, ambient, and classical orchestral music.
+He is primarily known for his film scores, composing the Academy Award-winning score to Chariots of Fire (1981), as well as composing the scores of (among many) Blade Runner (1982), Missing (1982), Antarctica (1983), The Bounty (1984), 1492: Conquest of Paradise (1992), and Alexander (2004), and the 1980 PBS documentary series Cosmos: A Personal Voyage by Carl Sagan.

 Born in Agria and raised in Athens, Vangelis began his career in the 1960s as a member of the rock bands the Forminx and Aphrodite's Child; the latter's album 666 (1972) is recognised as a progressive-psychedelic rock classic.
 Vangelis settled in Paris and gained initial recognition for his scores to the Frédéric Rossif animal documentaries L'Apocalypse des Animaux, La Fête sauvage, and Opéra sauvage.
 He released his first solo albums during this time and performed as a solo artist.
 In 1975, Vangelis relocated to London, where he built his home recording facility named Nemo Studios and released a series of successful and influential albums for RCA Records, including Heaven and Hell (1975), Albedo 0.39 (1976), Spiral (1977), and China (1979).
 From 1979 to 1986, Vangelis performed in a duo with Yes vocalist Jon Anderson, releasing several albums as Jon and Vangelis.
 He collaborated with Irene Papas on two albums of Greek traditional and religious songs.

 Vangelis reached his commercial peak in the 1980s and 1990s.
-His score for Chariots of Fire (1981) won him an Academy Award for Best Original Score and the film's main theme, "Chariots of Fire – Titles,” went to number one on the U.S. Billboard Hot 100 chart, while his score for 1492: Conquest of Paradise (1992) was nominated for a Golden Globe Award for Best Original Score, and the film's soundtrack and main theme topped the European charts, selling millions of copies.
+His score for Chariots of Fire (1981) won him an Academy Award for Best Original Score and the film's main theme, "Chariots of Fire – Titles," went to number one on the U.S. Billboard Hot 100 chart, while his score for 1492: Conquest of Paradise (1992) was nominated for a Golden Globe Award for Best Original Score, and the film's soundtrack and main theme topped the European charts, selling millions of copies.
 His compilation albums Themes (1989), Portraits (So Long Ago, So Clear) (1996), and studio album Voices (1995) sold well.
 Vangelis composed the official anthem of the 2002 FIFA World Cup held in Korea and Japan.
 In his last 20 years, Vangelis collaborated with NASA and ESA on music projects Mythodea (1993), Rosetta (2016), and Juno to Jupiter (2021), his 23rd and final studio album.
 He died on 17 May 2022, at age 79, of heart failure at a hospital in Paris.

 Having had a career in music spanning over 50 years, and having composed and performed more than 50 albums, Vangelis is one of the most important figures in the history of electronic music and modern film music.
 He used many electronic instruments in the fashion of a "one-man quasi-classical orchestra," composing and performing on the first take.